 With all of its advantages, you may wonder why everyone doesn't switch to induction cooktops.
-The answer is simple.
-It's expensive.
+The answer is simple -- it's expensive.
 In comparison to gas or electric stoves, an induction setup is likely to cost you considerably more on the front end.
-If cookware is also a problem, then the investment could be even more, according to the Kitchen Bath Ideas site.
+If cookware is also a problem, then the investment could be even more.

 Induction cooking is almost silent--at least the cooktop itself is.
 However, the magnetic nature of the process may make your cookware a bit noisy.
 When used on high power settings, the magnetic field may vibrate loose pan handles or lids on pots, and it may even cause some lower-quality cookware or cookware with an uneven bottom surface to rock, rattle or buzz when cooking.